Semaglutide & Tirzepatide from Yucca · US-licensed clinicians · From $129/mo · Ships in 2–4 days

 Alzheimer's disease protection

 The original discovery context.
 Humanin was identified in a screen for neuroprotective factors against amyloid-beta (Aβ) toxicity in neurons.
-It protects neurons from Aβ-induced cell death in cell culture and in animal models of Alzheimer's disease.
-Clinical trials in humans have not been completed, but the mechanistic case is strong.
+It protects neurons from Aβ-induced cell death in cell culture and in animal models of Alzheimer's disease, prevents synapse loss in hippocampal neurons, and rescues cerebrovascular smooth muscle cells from Aβ-induced toxicity.
+Mouse cognition studies show humanin administration improves performance in aged animals.
+Completed human Alzheimer's trials still do not exist as of 2026, but the mechanistic case is strong and the biomarker data in humans (the rs2854128 SNP cohort, the Alzheimer's drop in circulating humanin) is consistent with the animal mechanism.

 Neuroprotection beyond Alzheimer's

-Similar protective effects have been documented in animal models of Huntington's disease, stroke (ischemia-reperfusion injury), and general oxidative-stress neuronal injury.
+Similar protective effects have been documented in animal models of Huntington's disease, stroke (ischemia-reperfusion injury), Parkinson's disease, and general oxidative-stress neuronal injury.
 The anti-apoptotic mechanism applies broadly to neurons under stress.
+Rattin, the corresponding peptide in Rattus norvegicus, shows the same Aβ-defense behavior, which suggests the protective effect is conserved across mammals.

 Cardiovascular disease